24 Best Books About Climate Change

 21. Our House is on Fire: Greta Thunberg’s Call to Save the Planet by Jeanette Winter – If you’re looking for a way to explain the debate around climate change to a younger generation, then check out the kid-friendly story of conservationist and TIME Person of the Year Greta Thunberg.
 Her determined voice has inspired millions, proving the power that one person can have to spark global conversation.

 22. How to Give Up Plastic: A Guide to Changing the World, One Plastic Bottle at a Time by Will McCallum – Plastic is abundant, destructive and unavoidable; so what do we do about it?
 Greenpeace activist Will McCallum offers us everyday advice for how to remove plastic from our lives, one source at a time.
 A little effort can truly go a long way.

 23. Inconspicuous Consumption: The Environmental Impact You Don’t Even Know You Have by Tatiana Schlossberg – By making small, everyday decisions, we can make a huge difference on our personal carbon footprint.
 Schlossberg’s powerful narrative takes the reader through the effects of our everyday decisions and examines their impact on other communities and the environment.

 24. Sustainability is for Everyone by Alan AtKisson –While only 49 pages, this little book has a huge message; sustainability is inspiration.
-Taking a warm, human tone, AtKisson urges everyone to connect with sustainability in a way that makes sense to them and in a way that heals the world around them.
+Taking a warm, human tone, AtKisson urges everyone to connect with sustainability in a way that makes sense to them.

-Hopefully this list has inspired your next round of gifts and reading materials.
-In the interest of reducing paper waste, try finding these books at your local used bookstore instead of buying them new.
-But if none of these books are quite right for you, then check out our very own book, full of inspirational and heartwarming tree quotes.
+Hopefully, this list of best books about climate change and the environment has inspired your next round of gifts and reading materials.
+If possible, and in the interest of reducing paper waste, try finding copies at your local used bookstore instead of buying them new.
+Also remember to check out our very own book, full of inspirational and heartwarming tree quotes.
 For every book sold, one tree will be planted!